 Participants were informed at the start of the meeting that there were at present no confirmed plans to undertake human challenge studies in India.
 However, it is possible that CHIM trials will be introduced in India, possibly by the end of 2019.

 The DBT-European Union sent out a call for proposals for collaborative research for an influenza vaccine using CHIM (3) in July 2018, with an April 2019 deadline and a decision by August 2019.
-A person from THSTI has put in a proposal for this, though a THSTI representative stated at the meeting that influenza is not the best choice for CHIM research.
-Apparently researchers’ assurances that CHIM would be used only when essential should be taken with a pinch of salt.
+A researcher from THSTI has put in a proposal for this, though a THSTI representative stated at the meeting that influenza is not the best choice for CHIM research.
+Apparently, researchers’ assurances that CHIM would be used only when essential should be taken with a pinch of salt.

-If DBT’s first CHIM trial will be of influenza, it is not clear why participants at the March meeting were asked to discuss typhoid, malaria and chikungunya, diseases with a completely different mode of transmission.
+If DBT’s first CHIM trial will be on influenza, it is not clear why participants at the March meeting were asked to discuss typhoid, malaria and chikungunya, diseases with a completely different mode of transmission.

 The DBT-EU call does not specify that the human challenge studies must be done in India, and it has been suggested that the THSTI proposal may have been submitted with the understanding that the CHIM trials could be done outside India.
 However, other steps seem to suggest that moves are being made to start such trials in India as soon as clearance is given.

 In November 2018, members of THSTI and of the Christian Medical College (CMC), Vellore visited the Oxford Vaccine Group’s laboratory in the United Kingdom to learn about the facilities needed for conducting CHIM trials in India.
-The Oxford centre has carried out many CHIM trials including one of a typhoid vaccine developed by CMC along with Bharat Biotech and with support from the Wellcome Trust and the Bill and Melinda Gates Foundation.
+The Oxford centre has carried out many CHIM trials, including one of a typhoid vaccine developed by CMC along with Bharat Biotech and with support from the Wellcome Trust and the Bill and Melinda Gates Foundation.

 CMC is apparently working on building capacity to do “first in human trials” including upgrading facilities for waste treatment and containment.
 These facilities would also be needed for CHIM trials, “So that if and when they are allowed, they are prepared.”